Bootstrapping Exchangeable Random Graphs: Notation and Methodology

+We refer to process of resampling using the histogram estimate $\hat{h}_{\mathrm{hist}}$ as the \emph{histogram bootstrap}. \end{Definition}

-The histogram estimator of the graphon is a specific case of the stochastic block model, which itself dates back at least to \citet{Fienberg-Wasserman-sociometric-relations, Holland-Lasky-Leinhardt-stochastic-blockmodels, Fienberg-Meyer-Wasserman-sociometric-relations}.
+The histogram estimator of the graphon is a specific case of the stochastic block model, which itself dates back at least to \cite{Fienberg-Wasserman-sociometric-relations, Holland-Lasky-Leinhardt-stochastic-blockmodels, Fienberg-Meyer-Wasserman-sociometric-relations}.
 In such models, every node is independently and randomly assigned to one of $r$ latent classes or ``blocks'', and edges form independently between nodes, with probabilities depending only on the nodes' block assignments.
-The histogram estimator used here, with the restriction to balanced node assignments, was introduced by \citet{Gao-graphon-estimation}, though see also \citet{Wolfe-Olhede-nonparametric-graphon-estimation}.
+The histogram estimator used here was introduced by \citet{Klopp-oracle-inequalities-for-graphons}, though see also \cite{Wolfe-Olhede-nonparametric-graphon-estimation, Gao-graphon-estimation, Gao-optimal-completion}. \citet{Klopp-oracle-inequalities-for-graphons} derive upper bounds on the mean-squared error of this particular histogram estimator which hold for all $Cn^{-1} \leq \rho_n \leq 1$.
+In our analysis of the histogram bootstrap, we will make use of these estimates on mean-squared error; interestingly, we will also make use of the fact that the histogram estimate $\hat{h}$ is itself bounded, by construction.

+\paragraph{Related Work} We have already mentioned a few suggested schemes for quantifying uncertainty of network statistics.
+Of these, the closest to our own approach is that of~\citet{Bhattacharyya-subsample-count-features}, who consider a pair of subsampling schemes which they show lead to consistent distributional estimates for the same types of statistics (motif densities) that we analyze.
+The empirical graphon bootstrap can be viewed as analogous to their uniform subsampling procedure, but with nodes sampled with replacement rather than without replacement; as mentioned previously, it is known in the i.i.d setting that resampling can lead to much more accurate estimates at small sample sizes than subsampling (see e.g.~\cite{Bickel-resampling-bootstrap}).
+Our theoretical results also cover general motifs, as opposed to~\citet{Bhattacharyya-subsample-count-features} who study only acyclic motifs and rings.

+There also exists some other related work, which appeared after an initial version of this manuscript was made available as a preprint. \citet{Levin-Levina-bootstrapping-latent-space-networks} study a model-based bootstrap under the assumption that the observed network is a random dot product graph.
+In a different direction, \citet{Lunde-Sarkar-subsampling-sparse-graphons} establish the consistency of a subsampling approach for more general classes of network statistics.
+Finally, \citet{Zhang-edgeworth-expansion-network-moments} consider a studentized version of our empirical graphon bootstrap, and use the Edgeworth expansion to derive rates of convergence and prove higher-order correctness.